 These charges are paid to state government for registering property on your name.
 This fees is charged as a percentage of the registered value of the property and varies from state to state.

 This is an absolute killer as far as buying a property is concerned.
-Government charges you service tax on under-construction property at the current prevailing rate on the total cost of the apartment.
+Government charges you GST tax (Earning service tax was charged) on under-construction property at the current prevailing rate on the total cost of the apartment.

 The charge of service tax on under-construction property has been question in court and a decision is pending at the time of writing this article.
 If court decides in favor of public, then we may be saved from paying this senseless fees.